OPSILab/Data-model-mapper-frontend/README.md

 - In order to perform the mapping process, the tool takes **three** inputs:
   1) **`Source`**: The path of the **source file** containing data to be mapped (CSV, JSON or GeoJson).
   2) **`Map`**, specifying the mapping between source fields and destrination fields.
-It is a **JSON** , where the key-value pairs represent the mapping for each row container in the source file.
+It is a **JSON** , where the key-value pairs represent the mapping for each row contained in the source file.
   3) **`Target Data Model`**: the name of the **target SynchroniCity Data Model**.

 These three inputs, can be specified either in the **`config.js`** file, as CLI arguments or in the HTTP request (depending on running mode).
 Following sections describe each option.